sheldonucr/ucr-eecs168-lab/lab2/README.md

 * Your inverter layout in Fig.11 or Fig.12.

-* Inverter Layout, DRC, LVS checkoff video
+* Inverter Layout, DRC, LVS

 * A DRC Result with `CLEAN` for your inverter layout in Fig.18.